-Cal track teammates Steve, Carl, Bobby and myself, Evan, would meet at Kip's Restaurant off Telegraph Avenue near campus, have a few beers to catch up, laugh a lot, then walk up the hill to the stadium, or trek across the Bay, for the ‘Big Game.’
+Cal track teammates Steve, Carl, Bobby and myself, Evan, would meet at Kip's Restaurant off Telegraph Avenue near campus, have a few beers to catch up, laugh a lot, then walk up the hill to the stadium, or trek across San Francisco Bay, for the ‘Big Game.’
 Camaraderie rather than sport was the attraction for our annual get-togethers.
 Our friendship developed further over the years, despite having very different viewpoints.

 We happily filled hours and hours with stories of successes and misdeeds, bawdy jokes, and dreams for the future.
 Most people consider birthdays or Christmas or other holidays their most important holidays.
 Ours was the ‘Big Game.’

 At first, we little suspected that these meetings would evolve into discussions of such life-changing importance.

 I remember the day several years ago when our yearly rendezvous took an important philosophic turn.
 Our before-game discussion started as all fun and laughs as usual.
 Steve brought a stunning model this trip.
 Carl always brought his wife Dee.
 Bobby quit bringing his wife because she seldom spoke and never understood our humor.
 This is the first time the guys met my Thai girlfriend Bee who just arrived on a fiance visa.